codehbs/codehbs.github.io/README.md

 `gem install jemoji`

+This will allow you to run the server for the website on your local machine using the terminal (command line).
+After intalling jekyll, you'll want to navigate to the cloned repository using the "cd" command in the terminal.
+Note: once in the repository, you'll want to keep this terminal window open.
 After cd'ing into the codehbs-official-homepage directory, start the Jekyll server:

 `jekyll serve`